killiansheriff/NShellFinder/README.md

 ![tests](https://github.com/killiansheriff/NShellFinder/actions/workflows/python-tests.yml/badge.svg)

-Ovito Python modifier to find the n-th coordination shell neighbor atom indicies, for the fcc, bcc and hcp crystal structure.
+Ovito Python modifier to find the n-th coordination shell neighbors.

 ## Utilisation
 Here is an example on how to find the indices of nearest neighbors -- cluster by shells up to certain cutoff -- for the fcc crystal structure.
 The scrip can be found in the ``examples/`` folder.